HomeNews & InfoFan FictionMessage BoardLinksEmail

 Daniel's hand was slowly rubbing up and down Sam's back.
 "We've never really talked about this, have we," he murmured.

 "No, I guess we haven't.
 We just sort of avoided the subject."
-Sam sniffled and drew away until only one of Daniel's arms was around her, draped snugly over her shoulders.
+Sam drew away until only one of Daniel's arms was around her, draped snugly over her shoulders.

 "Do you want to talk about it now?" he asked.

 Sam thought about it and decided that it was time that she did.
 She took a deep breath.
 "It hurt, Daniel.
 It hurt a lot losing you.
 I told you that it was one of the hardest things I'd ever gone through, and that was true.
 You're my best friend, and you were gone.
 I missed you every day, every single day.
 On almost every mission we went on, I thought about how you would have handled the situations we encountered, how differently things might have gone if you'd been with us.
-Don't get me wrong.
-Jonas is a good man, and he did a good job, but he just wasn't you.
 You have a way of looking at things, a way of doing things like no one else.
 You are so unique in so many ways.
 I missed your . . . your heart and your spirit.
 I know that the colonel and Teal'c did, too.
 Without you, it's like SG-1 and the SGC were missing a huge part of their soul.
 And I missed you in so many other ways, too.
 I missed having you show up in my lab in the wee small hours of the morning with a cup of coffee and the willingness to listen to me ramble on about what I was doing.
 I missed going to your office and seeing the look of rapt fascination on your face as you studied some artifact.
-I missed your passionate pleas for a little more time at some archeological find, your impassioned arguments over the rightness of some course of action, your unrestrained joy at some new discovery.
+I missed your passionate pleas for a little more time at some archeological find, your impassioned arguments over the rightness of some course of action.
 I missed everything about you and everything that having you as a friend gave me."
 Sam was battling tears again.
 "I wanted you back, Daniel.
 I wanted my best friend back."

 Daniel pulled her back into his arms.
 He hid his own tears from her, but he could not hide the sound of them in his voice.
 "I'm so sorry, Sam.
 I never meant to hurt you."
 He tightened his arms.
 "I missed you, too."